• Skip to primary navigation

 Can you make this soup on the stovetop?

 Of course!
 Just plop the ingredients in a pot and simmer until tender.
-It’s just way less of a hassle to use an Instant Pot or electric pressure cooker because you don’t have to babysit the soup!
+It’s just way less of a hassle to use an Instant Pot or electric pressure cooker because you don’t have to babysit the soup on the stove-top!

 What vegetables work best in this soup?

-In this recipe, I suggest my favorite vegetable combination of baby bok choy, carrots, and potato—but that’s because I normally have these veggies in my fridge or pantry.
+In this recipe, I suggest my favorite vegetable combination of baby bok choy, carrots, and russet potatoes—but that’s because I normally have these veggies in my fridge or pantry.
 You can definitely leave out the potato if you don’t eat them or use a different leafy green.
-Some great greens to use in this soup include cabbage, kale, and watercress.
-If you’re using quick cooking greens like baby spinach or baby kale, simply drop them in after the soup is done pressure-cooking and just stir them until wilted.
+Some great veggies to use in this soup include cabbage, kale, watercress, zucchini, diced tomatoes, or green beans.
+If you’re using quick cooking veggies like baby spinach, peas, or baby kale, simply drop them in after the soup is done pressure-cooking and just stir them until wilted or cooked through.

 Slicing baby bok choy for healthy Instant Pot Vegetable Soup